Daimler Mercedes-Benz · Vehicle Subscription Concept

 The brief was as much about clarifying the product as designing the interface.

-The scope therefore went beyond an acquisition funnel.
-I had to define a journey that made the model understandable from vehicle selection through delivery and ongoing management while the business requirements were still evolving.
+The scope went beyond an acquisition funnel.
+I had to define a journey that made the service understandable from vehicle selection through delivery and ongoing management while the business requirements were still evolving.
+I used that journey to give users, executives, and delivery partners one structure to evaluate together.

 Scope proof